slausmeister/AutoHDR/readme.md

   </tr>
 </table>

 Fig 2: On the left the settings suggested by Lightroom, on the right the settings suggested by our algorithm.
-Notice how Lightroom's implementation boosts the shadows and therefore not using the entire brightness spectrum available.
+Notice how Lightroom's implementation boosts the shadows and is not using the entire brightness spectrum available.
 We again point out the nescessity for an HDR compatible browser/display.

 The aim of the project it to write an algorithm that, given a small training dataset of RAWs with the corresponding Lightroom settings, finds a good suggestion for the settings to properly make use of the HDR colorspace.